frankyn/app-gradle-plugin/USER_GUIDE.md

 | `stagingDirectory`   | The directory to which to stage the application |

 ##### Deploy
-The `deploy` configuration has the following parameters, deploy has some Flexible environment only parameters that are not listed here and will just be ignored.
+The `deploy` configuration has the following parameters :

 | Parameter             | Description |
 | --------------------- | ----------- |